Matter-Tech/metric-metadata-service/README.md

 Multiple heads are not supported by the deployment pipelines.

-Migrations are automatically applied when running the application in kubernetes.
-The relevant job `02_migrations_job.yaml` is in the `kubernetes` folder for each environment.
-When the container starts in kubernetes, it will wait for the migrations job to complete, before starting the application, using the script `await_migrations.sh`.

 # Deployment

 This Metric Metadata Service repository comes with a built-in GitHub Actions CI/CD pipeline that automates the testing and deployment process.
 The pipeline is triggered whenever changes are pushed to the repository, ensuring that the code remains reliable and functional.